Become a Computer Graphic Artist

-Computer graphic artists use computer technology to create illustrations, logos and graphics that communicate specific messages to a designated audience.
-These visual messages are used in websites, advertisements, video games, mobile applications, magazines, brochures and many other digital and print materials.
+Computer graphic artists use computer technology to create illustrations, logos, and graphics that communicate specific messages to a designated audience.
+These visual messages are used in websites, advertisements, video games, mobile applications, magazines, brochures, and many other digital and print materials.
 Many graphic designers and artists are self-employed and seek freelance jobs.
-Obtaining assignments may be competitive, and these artists often work weekends and evenings to meet their clients' needs.
+Obtaining assignments can be competitive, and these artists often work weekends and evenings to meet their clients' needs.

 Step 1: Obtain a Graphic Arts Degree

 A bachelor's degree in graphic design is generally required, though a degree in visual arts or another major with a focus on digital design may also be acceptable.
 A 4-year graphic design degree program trains students in the technology used in the industry as well as graphic design concepts and theory.
 Courses may include typography, illustration, graphics, and electronic media, along with design, studio, and workshop classes.

 Experience in graphic design is favored in this field, and future computer graphic artists can get ahead of the competition by gaining hands-on experience during college.
 Some programs incorporate internship opportunities in their curricula, though students can also pursue internships with design firms on their own.

 The artist's portfolio is often the most important part of his or her application when looking for a graphic arts position.
 Employers usually want to see the candidate's portfolio before scheduling a job interview, often requesting that the job applicant submit a link to an online location where they can access the artist's portfolio.
 A professional portfolio should show artistry and proficiency in the required technology as well as a visual color discrimination.